 Symptoms of this transition can include: mood swings, irritability, difficulty sleeping, night sweats, hot ﬂashes, weight gain, changes in libido, vaginal dryness, brain “fog”, food and sugar cravings, fatigue, muscle weakness, body aches, headaches, and more.

-With respect to the complexity of the hormone “web” in our bodies, a complete evaluation should include all of the following systems:
+With respect to the complexity of the hormone “web” in our bodies, a complete evaluation should include looking at the body as a whole.

 Balanced Well-Being Healthcare will look specifically at: